Madfinger’s Shadowgun War Games crosses 2 million mobile downloads

 A focus on free-to-play mobile shooters

 Rabas has been working in games since 2000.
 At first, he was developing Quake mods, then he worked at big triple-A console/PC studios such as Epic Games and 2K Games.
-But the game veteran grew tired of making huge games with big teams, with lots of producers working for publishers.
+But the game veteran and his coworkers grew tired of making huge games with big teams, with lots of producers working for publishers.

 “We wanted to to be on our own, with full accountability and responsibility for creating games,” Rabas said.